tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # NIST PQC Algorithms

 The first three final NIST PQC algorithms ({{NISTFINAL}}) are not a drop-in replacement for traditional asymmetric cryptographic algorithms.
 For instance, RSA {{RSA}} and ECC {{?RFC6090}} can be used as both a key encapsulation method (KEM) and as a signature scheme, whereas there is currently no post-quantum algorithm that can perform both functions.
 When upgrading protocols, it is important to replace the existing use of traditional algorithms with either a PQC KEM or a PQC signature method, depending on how the traditional algorithm was previously being used.
-Additionally, KEMs, as described in {{KEMS}}, present a different API than either key agreement or key transport primitives.
+Additionally, KEMs, as described in {{KEMs}}, present a different API than either key agreement or key transport primitives.
 As a result, they may require protocol-level or application-level changes in order to be incorporated.

 ## NIST Candidates Selected for Standardization